openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

     the correct vendor package ISIL.
 The German ISIL Agency also issues ISIL for packages of alliance, national or consortia licenses.
 You should only add one ISIL referencing the packages.
 + **Name variants:** Abbreviations or alternative name variants.
 This is recommended for common and well-known name variants that are not included in the official name.
 Name variants can be searched.
+Please note that the alternative name is a variant of the package name and not a variant of the provider name.
 + **Editing and List Statuss:** In editing mode (not in creating mode) you can change the editing and list status of the package.
   * _Editing Status:_ Here you can set the status to _Approved_ as soon as you have entered all necessary